proot05/TimeSeriesForcasting/README.md

 ## Model Training Workflow
 The data for training is first resampled to a constant time step time base and is zero mean and unit variance normalized.
 The data is then divided into batches, where the input is a data sample containing a number of points equal to the value of the variable seq_len (sequence length) and its label is the same collection of data plus a number of additional samples into the future.
-For training, the model receives the sequence length input of original data and is autoregressively (adding an output one time step into the future onto the end of the input data) used to make the same number of predictions into the future as the labels were established with.
-The loss is then calculated on all the future autoregressive outputs produced for the input sequence length of original data.
+For training, the model receives the input of original data and is autoregressively (adding an output one time step into the future onto the end of the input data) used to make the same number of predictions into the future as the labels were established with.
+The loss is then calculated on all the future autoregressive outputs produced for the input sample of original data.
 The loss function is a combination of mean squared error (MSE), a convolutional first derivative (to capture more information regarding the performance around low frequency features), and a dilated convolutional first derivative (to capture more information regarding the performance around high frequency features).
 Every certain number of epochs, the performance metrics of the model are evaluated on the training data by feeding in a rolling sequence length input window of the data and predicting one time step into the future to effectively recreate the ground truth data.
 In implementation, the time into the future the model needs